 Applications for these grants, focusing on housing, education/training, and healthcare, are due in January.
 Church members then make site visits and evaluate the applications, with final funding decisions made in March as part of Westminster’s annual budget process.
-Applications are available on request from Rev. Doug Mitchell.
+Applications are available on request from Drew Smith.

 Two internal Westminster organizations also are supported by Community Partnerships: Social Service and Boy Scout Troop 100.